OG-Hunter/seditiontracker.github.io-/docs/_suspects/victoria-white.md

 courthouse:
 raid:
 perpwalk:
-quote: 'And next thing I know, I’m in the police being like pushed backwards like ping pong of sorts and the next thing I know I’m in the State Capitol.'
+quote: "And next thing I know, I’m in the police being like pushed backwards like ping pong of sorts and the next thing I know I’m in the State Capitol."
 title: Victoria White arrested on April 8, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack